Askannz/optimus-manager/README.md

 **Only Archlinux (plus derivatives like Manjaro) is supported for now.**
 Only Xorg sessions are supported (no Wayland).

-Supported display managers are : SDDM, LightDM, GDM.
+Supported display managers are : SDDM, LightDM, ~~GDM~~.
 The program may still work with others but you have to configure them manually (see [this section](#my-display-manager-is-not-sddm-lightdm-nor-sddm)).

+**Update :** GDM support is currently broken (see this issue : https://github.com/Askannz/optimus-manager/issues/4).
+You can still use optimus-manager but you will have to manually logout and stop the X server before switching GPUs.

 The "why"